cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 isolate10,barcode34
 ```

-In this example, we have 10 isolates (number 1 to 10), corresponding to different barcodes.
+We have 10 isolates (number 1 to 10), corresponding to different barcodes.
 The samplesheet therefore makes the correspondence between each sample's name and its respective barcode folder.

 One we have this samplesheet and we edit all the options in the script, we can run the script using `bash`: